 This is a question I get often and I always answer it honestly: it does in mine!

-My brother and adult son have been diagnosed with MCAD and we believe that it runs through my maternal line.
+Myself and our adult son have been diagnosed with MCAD and we believe that it runs through my maternal line.

 Now that I know what it is, I can look at the long list of health complaints my mother, brothers, sisters and I had and see that mast cell dysfunction could easily be at the root of many of them, if not all of them.